Ihor Kolykhaiev: Captivity

 After no word since his abduction on 28 June 2022, an update came on 13 September 2023, the Red Cross told Kolykhaiev's son that his father's been added to the Russian list of prisoners and was officially a prisoner of war, and was in Russia.
 The exactly location of Kolykhaiev and the status of his health was not given by the Russian authorities.
 On 2 December 2024, it was reported by the Public Interest Journalism Lab that Kolykhaiev was being held in a secret torture facility operated by the Federal Security Service (FSB) in Simferopol, Crimea.
-The information was sourced from a unnamed man who was recently returned from the prison to Ukraine, where he claimed to have seen Kolykhaiev, additionally stating "the mayor is holding up".
+The information was sourced from an unnamed man who was recently returned from the prison to Ukraine, where he claimed to have seen Kolykhaiev, additionally stating "the mayor is holding up".
 Russia, in response, denied both Kolykhaiev's location and the existence of the torture facility.

 Conflicting information about Kolykhaiev's location was thereafter spread to his son, Sviatoslav, who stated he had received tips that his father was also located in Chonhar (far south Kherson/Crimea), Taganrog (Russia), and deep Russia/Siberia, all sourced from recently returned prisoners of war who claimed to have seen him there.
 Sviatoslav was confidently able to say Kolykhaiev was in Taganrog for over a year before being moved to deep inside Russia to possibly a pre-trial detention center in February 2025.
 From February to June 2025, his location was unknown.
 The last reports to come about Kolykhaiev claimed he was in a critical state with leg problems preventing him from walking normally, a skin disease, and low moral, to the point where he refused to get up.
 It was unclear but unlikely Kolykhaiev was receiving medical treatment, as it was reported all prisoners regardless of age or former status were treated the same.
 Kolykhaiev remained in captivity even after the release of prior-Mayor of Kherson, Volodymyr Mykolaienko, from Russian captivity on 24 August 2025.